This page provides useful information and guidance for Group Leaders and Treasurers.

 Yes, the member will receive an automated email reminder prior to their next payment instalment date.

-When prompted to select a payment option, the member’s parent will be able to select ‘Active Kids voucher’ and enter their Active Kids voucher details (voucher number and child’s date of birth).
+An example: if the Q3/4 outstanding amounts were $120, when prompted to select a payment option, the member’s parent will be able to select ‘Active Kids voucher’ and enter their Active Kids voucher details (voucher number and child’s date of birth).
 The system will then verify the voucher with Service NSW and the $100 balance will be applied as a payment to their State Membership Fee.
-The member’s parent will then be prompted to enter their credit card/debit card details to authorise a $40 charge.
+The member’s parent will then be prompted to enter their credit card/debit card details to authorise a $20 charge.

 No – each member will receive one invoice for the State Membership Fee per year.